Webjunto/PokeSpawn/README.md

 ##Presentation

-The goal of this project was to mix **Angular** and **d3** - a JavaScript framework and a datavisualization library that should work very well together.
+The goal of this project was to gather the live stream of twitter, and map it to people speaking about pokemon and uploading pictures.

+The assumption is that if a person mentions Eevee and submits a photo, most likely that person has caught that Eevee.
+With a high degree of certainty, this will give players *mostly* the correct information.

 ###twitter-stream-channels